Chia-Network/chia-docs/docs/primitives/cats.md

 </details>

-Additionally, there are a few standard TAIL (Token Asset and Issuance Limitations) puzzles.
+Additionally, there are a few standard TAIL puzzles.

 This is the single-issuance TAIL that prevents melting and requires the parent to be a specific coin.
 This is currently the default way to issue CATs, since it ensures the supply will never increase.